 The Regional Administrator may delegate responsibilities for regional management and operation of the AAH Program to best serve the Program in that region.
-Day to day interaction with AAH participants will occur at the maintenance area level, but the area offices will receive varying levels of assistance from the Regional Offices throughout the State.
-The Regions shall delegate responsibility for the following:
+Day-to-day interaction with AAH participants will occur at the maintenance area level, but the area offices will receive varying levels of assistance from the regional offices throughout the state.
+The regions shall delegate responsibility for the following:

 - 1. Assignment of participating groups or sponsors to appropriate sections of highway. - 2.
 Work with potential partners to develop proposals for roadside enhancement other than litter control. - 3.
-Determine appropriate specifications for all agreements, including frequency of litter pick up and special provisions and plans for special enhancement projects. - 4.
-Inform, and discuss if requested, with the Washington Federation of State Employees; Regional Chief Shop Steward, any projects other than volunteer litter control prior to approval of the agreement. - 5.
-Erect and maintain AAH Recognition Signs in accordance with signing guidelines contained in the Traffic Manual (M 51-02) Chapter 2.7.J. - 6.
-Furnish volunteer groups with trash bags, "Adopt-a-Highway Crew Ahead" advanced warning sign(s) and stand(s), a warning light, hats and vests for all volunteer participants, and all or a portion of the materials and provide assistance required for implementation of enhancement projects other than litter control. - 7.
-Distribute safety information, training aids and provide consultation to volunteer groups and sponsored contractors. - 8.
-Pick up and dispose of litter bags collected by volunteer participants. - Collect and distribute funds paid for privately sponsored agreements to cover costs of sign fabrication, installation and maintenance, and processing agreement.
+Determine appropriate specifications for all agreements, including frequency of litter pick up, special provisions, and plans for special enhancement projects.

+4. Inform and discuss, if requested, with the Washington Federation of State Employees; regional Chief Shop Steward, any projects other than volunteer litter control prior to approval of the agreement.

+- 5. Erect and maintain AAH Recognition Signs in accordance with signing guidelines contained in the Traffic Manual (M 51-02) Chapter 2.7.J. - 6.
+Furnish volunteer groups with trash bags, required sign(s) and stand(s), a warning light, hats and vests for all volunteer participants, and all or a portion of the materials and provide assistance required for implementation of enhancement projects other than litter control. - 7.
+Distribute safety information, training aids, and provide consultation to volunteer groups and sponsored contractors. - 8.
+Pick up and dispose of litter bags collected by volunteer participants. - 9.
+Collect and distribute funds paid for privately sponsored agreements to cover costs of sign fabrication, installation and maintenance, and processing agreement.